Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **If you are not familiar with programming,** you can search and import special shop items directly in the [World] - [Market] - [Link] tag.
 You can also try to edit parameters to meet your need.

 **If you are familiar with computer knowledge,** you can try to read the following interface documentation and edit the desired effect yourself.
 And use it with automation software such as [*Tasker*](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm).
+Even if you don't edit Tasker's configuration, as long as you can successfully install Tasker, you can import automated configurations shared by others in Market or other communities.

 **If you have a programming foundation,** you can try to develop web pages or Android applications to make them integrated with LifeUp.
 This web page and customized versions of Wordle are some examples.
+You are also welcome to make and share automation tool configurations.

 ---